RobertWeinmeister/dokuwiki-mermaid/README.md

  - the locally hosted version
  - the remotely hosted, currently available, latest version
  - a remotely hosted specific version

+## Potential problems

+The syntax of Mermaid and DokuWiki can clash in rare cases.
+If, for example, you want a link within a box, make your intensions clear by using quotation marks```["[[link]]"]```.
+If you encounter other problems, feel free to report them and open an issue.

 ## Further information